ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * A "revoke-certificate" resource
 * A "key-change" resource

-For the "new-X" resources above, the server MUST have exactly one resource for each function.
-This resource may be addressed by multiple URIs, but all must provide equivalent functionality.
+For the singular resources above ("directory", "new-registration", "new-application", "revoke-certificate", and "key-change") the resource may be addressed by multiple URIs, but all must provide equivalent functionality.

 ACME uses different URIs for different management functions.
 Each function is listed in a directory along with its corresponding URI, so clients only need to